sandiprv9898/contrucation-project/docs/tasks/CONST-007.md

 ## Acceptance Criteria

 ### Core Functionality
-- [ ] Company profile information can be updated and persists correctly
+- [x] ✅ Company profile information can be updated and persists correctly
-- [ ] Logo upload supports multiple formats (PNG, JPG, SVG) with size validation
+- [x] ✅ Logo upload supports multiple formats (PNG, JPG, SVG) with size validation
-- [ ] Color palette changes are reflected in real-time preview
+- [x] ✅ Color palette changes are reflected in real-time preview
-- [ ] All form fields have proper validation with error messaging
+- [x] ✅ All form fields have proper validation with error messaging
-- [ ] File uploads are secure and properly validated
+- [x] ✅ File uploads are secure and properly validated
-- [ ] Company branding is applied consistently across the application
+- [x] ✅ Company branding is applied consistently across the application

 ### Advanced Features
-- [ ] Multiple logo variants (light/dark) can be uploaded and managed
+- [x] ✅ Multiple logo variants (light/dark) can be uploaded and managed
-- [ ] Favicon is automatically generated from uploaded logo
+- [x] ✅ Favicon is automatically generated from uploaded logo
-- [ ] Portfolio items can be added, edited, reordered, and deleted
+- [x] ✅ Portfolio items can be added, edited, reordered, and deleted
-- [ ] Real-time preview shows branding changes before saving
+- [x] ✅ Real-time preview shows branding changes before saving
-- [ ] Social media links and contact information are properly formatted
+- [x] ✅ Social media links and contact information are properly formatted
-- [ ] Industry type selection from predefined options
+- [x] ✅ Industry type selection from predefined options

 ### Technical Requirements
-- [ ] All database operations use proper transactions
+- [x] ✅ All database operations use proper transactions
-- [ ] File uploads are stored securely with proper permissions
+- [x] ✅ File uploads are stored securely with proper permissions
-- [ ] API responses follow consistent format and include validation errors
+- [x] ✅ API responses follow consistent format and include validation errors
-- [ ] Frontend state is properly managed and synchronized
+- [x] ✅ Frontend state is properly managed and synchronized
-- [ ] All components use TypeScript with proper type definitions
+- [x] ✅ All components use TypeScript with proper type definitions
-- [ ] UI follows the established design system and patterns
+- [x] ✅ UI follows the established design system and patterns

 ### Security & Performance
-- [ ] File uploads are validated for type, size, and content
+- [x] ✅ File uploads are validated for type, size, and content
-- [ ] User permissions are properly enforced for company settings
+- [x] ✅ User permissions are properly enforced for company settings
-- [ ] Image optimization is applied for uploaded assets
+- [x] ✅ Image optimization is applied for uploaded assets
-- [ ] Caching is implemented for frequently accessed company data
+- [x] ✅ Caching is implemented for frequently accessed company data
-- [ ] All sensitive company information is properly protected
+- [x] ✅ All sensitive company information is properly protected

 ## Dependencies